vitiral/wheat/README.md

+> **wac does not in any way work.
+It is an experimental language still in the design phase**

 The basic design:
 - Compiles directly and plainly to wasm
 - Expression based language.
 Expressions can "return a value"
 - Macro and const-function first language: many constructs (i.e. generics) don't exist but are solved with macros and insertable types.
-- Supports basic integer+float types, structs, enums and interfaces -- that's it
+- Supports basic integer, float and pointer types, structs, enums and interfaces, with an extensive std library.
 - Memorry is RAII with tracking of ownership.
 Stack/vs heap not controllable by programmer.
-- Inspired mostly by rust and a [withoutboats blog post](https://boats.gitlab.io/blog/post/notes-on-a-smaller-rust/)
+- Inspired by rust and a [withoutboats blog post](https://boats.gitlab.io/blog/post/notes-on-a-smaller-rust/)

 # Overview